1 Casablanca Movie Poster (original)

 ‘And obviously, somebody will have to drive to Paris, if the committee are really serious about the Ferrari.’

 ‘They are.
-All items my be presented upon arrival,’ I said.
-‘And I lose my job if we don’t win.’
+All items must be presented upon arrival,’ I said.
+‘And I lose my job unless we win.’

 ‘Oh yes, I’d forgotten about that,’ said Fergus.
-‘Shite timing.
+‘That is such shite timing.
 January is our busiest month.’
 He rose to leave.
 ‘The good news is, you can tick the signed boxer shorts.
 I play golf with Charles Monrose.
 I’ll tell him it’s for charity.’

 ‘So far, so good,’ I said to Tiffany.